sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 [ACCORDION-BEGIN [Step 1: ](Setup services in your account using Recipe)]

-You will use the **recipe** to automatically setup of workflow, business rules, and process visibility services in your account.
+You will use the **Recipe** to automatically set up the workflow, business rules, and process visibility services in your account.

 1. In your web browser, open the [SAP Cloud Platform trial cockpit](https://cockpit.hanatrial.ondemand.com/).